RajatKGupta/fMRI_BrainDancer/README.md

 ## For caluclating data-quality metrics, follow the steps below:
 1) Run Example_TimeSeriesExtraction.ipynb: This file provides a skeleton code for generating the ground-truth data and extracts the voxel time-series from fMRI output.
 Needs phantom-log file obtained from your BrainDancer device, slice-acquistion order of your acquistion protocol in csv format, and INU-corrected fMRI measurement in nifti format.<br/>

-2) Run Example_DataQualityAssesment.ipynb: This file provides code for calculating data quality metrics *Standardized SNR (ST-SNR), Dynamic Fidelity and Scanner Instability*, as defined in [Kumar et. al.](https://arxiv.org/abs/2004.06760).
+2) Run Example_DataQualityAssesment.ipynb: This file provides code for calculating data quality metrics namely – *Standardized SNR (ST-SNR), Dynamic Fidelity and Scanner Instability*, as defined in [Kumar et. al.](https://arxiv.org/abs/2004.06760).
 It requires three nifti files that were generated in step 1 output (measured fMRI data, ground-truth data and masks).

-### To be made available in next public release:
+### To be made available in next release:
 1) Analysis routines for static phantoms - Temporal Singal-to-Fluctuation-Noise Ratio (SFNR), Weisskoff plot "Radius of Decorrelation".
 2) Analysis routines for instability measurement using the FBIRN phantom, with two flip angle measurement [method]( https://onlinelibrary.wiley.com/doi/pdf/10.1002/mrm.22691).
 3) Colored noise based motion sequence generator for the phantom.</br></br>